-A person seeking to transfer a license from another state may file an application for a New Mexico renewed license on the form prescribed by the department.
-An applicant for transfer shall not carry a concealed handgun in New Mexico until the applicant receives a New Mexico license unless they have a license from a state that has been accepted by transfer, recognition or reciprocity by New Mexico.
+A person establishing New Mexico residency must transfer his or her license from another state.
+The license holder has 90 days from establishing New Mexico residency to file an application for a New Mexico renewed license on the form prescribed by the department.
+An applicant for transfer shall not carry a concealed handgun in New Mexico until the applicant receives a New Mexico license unless he or she has a license from a state that has been accepted by reciprocity by New Mexico.

 (1) In addition to the filings required by Paragraph 3 of Subsection A of this section, the applicant for transfer shall file:

 (a) proof of citizenship as provided in Subsection A of 10.8.2.12 NMAC;

 (b) proof of residency as provided in Subsection B of 10.8.2.12 NMAC;